-- To receive either the M.C.L. or LL.M. degree, a minimum of two semesters of full-time study is required.
+- 1. To receive either the M.C.L. or LL.M. degree, a minimum of two semesters of full-time study is required.
 A longer period may be necessary due to the nature of the candidate's particular program of study, prior legal training, the quality of performance at the Law Center, or other factors.
-In the majority of cases, the residency requirement is extended to include an additional summer session or a third semester. - Each candidate's program of study is arranged on an individual basis between the candidate and faculty adviser in consultation with a Faculty Evaluation Committee constituted especially for each candidate, and is subject to the approval of the chairman of the Graduate Studies Committee. - 3.
-During residency, the candidate must earn a minimum of 24 semester hours of credit and must write a thesis on a topic approved by the faculty adviser.
-The thesis must be a work of publishable quality and must be an original and scholarly contribution to the law.
-Three copies of the thesis must be submitted to the adviser and the Faculty Evaluation Committee at least two months before the degree is to be awarded.
+In the majority of cases, the residency requirement is extended to include an additional summer session or a third semester. - Each candidate's program of study is arranged on an individual basis between the candidate and faculty adviser in consultation with a Faculty Evaluation Committee constituted especially for

-- 4. The 24 semester hours are allotted as follows: - a.
-Six, and exceptionally eight, hours are allotted to the thesis; - b.
-18 semester hours or, in cases when eight semester hours have been allotted to the thesis, 16 semester hours are allotted to regular courses and seminars; - c.
-Of the semester hours allotted to courses and seminars, two, and exceptionally four, semester hours may be allotted to supervised individual research on a topic other than the thesis topic and must result in a paper of publishable quality. - 5.
+- each candidate, and is subject to the approval of the chairman of the Graduate Studies Committee. - 3.
+During residency, candidates must earn a minimum of 26 semester hours of credit.
+Fellowship recipients (Thesis-Option) must complete a thesis on a topic approved by the faculty adviser, and all non-thesis candidates must complete a seminar with an upper-lever writing requirement. - 4.
+The 26 semester hours are allotted as follows: - a.
+Three hours allotted for Introduction to United States Law I (required for all international candidates) - b.
+Three hours for Common Law Methodology (required for all international candidates) - c.
+Two hours allotted for Introduction to United States Law II (non-thesis candidates only) - d.
+The balance of the hours are allotted for regular courses and seminars - e.
+Of the semester hours allotted to courses and seminars, two, and exceptionally four, semester hours may be allotted to supervised individual research on a topic other than the thesis topic and must result in a paper of publishable quality.
+(Upon discretion of Graduate and International Committee). - 5.
 Degrees are awarded by the faculty upon the favorable recommendation of the Faculty Evaluation Committee and the Graduate Studies Committee.
 To receive a favorable recommendation, the candidate's work as a whole must exhibit sufficiently high quality and scholarly maturity.
 A minimum cumulative grade-point average of 2.4 for regular courses and seminars and 2.8 for the thesis and individual research papers is generally required.
 In the event that more than six credit hours have been allotted to the thesis, the grade for the thesis must be no lower than 3.0.
 However, graduate students who do not receive a 2.4 average at the end of the Fall semester will be warned of the extreme difficulty to raise that below requirement average to a high enough average in the Spring semester to come up with a 2.4 cumulative average.
 In other words, these students are put on notice that they will have a difficult Spring semester ahead of them with the risk of not receiving their degree as has happened in the past.

-For more information consult with the Director of the M.C.L. and LL.M. program.
+For more information consult with the Associate Director of the M.C.L. and LL.M. program.